 Congo, Fungurume: riot as state deploys 100s of troops to protect Chinese copper mine company against unemployed illegal copper miners More here “ Driven from the private mining concession of Tenke Fungurume Mining (TFM), artisanal diggers protested this Sunday, August 18, 2019, against their eviction.
 They also accuse the provincial government of Lualaba of not having kept its promise of granting artisanal exploitation zones.
 To disperse protesters who burned tires and barricaded the road for several hours, especially with burnt-out vehicles, police used tear gas…. the incident provoked this Sunday, could have been avoided, if the Congolese national police of Fungurume had not seized minerals belonging to the diggers.
 This situation did not delight the inhabitants who went out into the streets…”

-US, Portland: clashes as Trump threatens to classify anti-fascism as ‘terrorism’ For some background to this, see this
+US, Portland: clashes as Trump threatens to classify anti-fascism as ‘terrorism’ For some background to this, see this.
+Also this

 Mexico, Mexico City: 2000 women demonstrate and riot against rape by cops ” The demonstrators protested several cases of rape carried out by police officers in recent weeks.
 The head of the capital’s government said that the authorities will not accept this “provocation.”…About two thousand women, summoned by feminist organizations, protested Friday (16.08.2019) in Mexico City against sexist violence after a teenager denounced four police officers for rape.
 The demonstration ended with violent acts of vandalism that caused multiple destruction in a public transport station, a police station and urban furniture in the capital…. different feminist contingents read manifestoes, paraded large banners and danced in a circle against macho violence.
 Some lit small fires with bras and others painted on statues and floors with slogans such as “We do not forget or forgive.”
 Under the slogan “#TheyDon’tTakeCareOfMeTheyRapeMe”, the protesters demanded greater security from the capital’s authorities, after a 17-year-old girl, whose identity is being kept secret, accused the officers of abusing her on August 3 after leaving a party in the sector of Azcapotzalco, in the north of the capital.
 “All citizens live in constant danger, the authorities cause us the same fear as organized crime and we are terrified of living in this country,” one of the assisting groups included in a manifesto.
 “I worry that the young women cannot go to school or return from a quiet party because someone rapes them because they can, because nothing happens, and much more when it is the authorities that should be protecting us,” Melissa Ortiz told AFP, 40, who attended the march. …Violence against women, in the form of femicides, abuse, harassment and sexual abuse, has intensified in Mexico in recent years.
 According to the United Nations, an average of nine women are murdered daily in Mexico.
 On July 10, August 3 and 8, three cases of rape of women, one minor, were reported by police officers in Mexico City. …women lashed out at the windows of the public transport station, also breaking the ticket machines and the billboards, while several of the contingents present also lit some fires where they threw the remains of the damage… there were some clashes with journalists who were recording the scene and whose presence did not please the protesters who tried to get them out …Subsequently, a part of the demonstration went to a police station, where they threw incandescent objects, generating verbal clashes with the cops, and prohibited the passage of firefighters who arrived to quell the flames.
 A woman informed the other protesters through a megaphone that four protesters were arrested at the police station and demanded their release.
 Last Monday, another protest march ended at the headquarters of the capital’s prosecutor’s office, where the protesters broke a glass, painted and threw pink glitter on the head of the Ministry of Public Security, Jesús Orta, when he went out to talk with the protesters Later, the head of the Government of Mexico City, Claudia Sheinbaum, said that the protest “was not a demonstration, but a provocation.”
 Photos and videos here